What is your business actually worth? How do we increase business value?

 The picture below gives a snapshot of one of the valuation frameworks I use.
 You’ll see the benchmark line; which is what the average multiple is for a particular industry at a particular time.

-For example if you make office furniture, the benchmark average will probably be around ‘5’.
-If you’re in Silicon Valley running a tech outfit, it’ll be much higher.
+In most industries the benchmark average multiple will probably be around ‘5’.
+If you’re in Silicon Valley running a tech outfit it could be much higher.

-For the sake of simple maths however; let’s assume your industry benchmark multiple is 5 and your profitability is £1m.
+For the sake of simplicity; let’s assume your industry benchmark multiple is 5 and your profitability (EBITDA) is £1m.
 Your business at benchmark is therefore worth approximately £5m.

 Now, say you have invested wisely in building a strong culture system in your business; making it a place where the best talent in the sector wants to come and work and stay working.
 Depending on what your business is, I’m sure you can quickly come up with a few ideas that would help make this a reality.
 If achieved, it’d turn your multiple from 5…to roughly 6.2; putting £1.2Mil on the value of your business.